ArdanaCLM/ardana-installer-ui/README.md

 `build_dist.sh -t`

 `build_dist.sh -t` will create a cloudinstaller-{SHA}.tar file that can be untarred in another location.

-To run the application from that location, run the venv copy of "python" on lib/python2.7/site-packages/cloudinstaller/main.py
+To run the application from that location, together with a local copy of the ardana-installer-server:

-For example:
-`cd /tmp`
-`mkdir cloudinstaller`
-`cd cloudinstaller`
-`cp <repo_location>/cloudinstaller-934A34.tgz .`
-`tar -xvf cloudinstaller-934A34.tgz`
-`bin/python lib/python2.7/site-packages/cloudinstaller/main.py`
+`run_dist.sh`

 Note!
 You will need an appropriate ardana-service backend to provide data model information.
 A link to that repo will be put here if/when it becomes public